9 best used car websites in Canada

 6. AutoTrader: For extensive options from private sellers and dealerships

-• Who’s it best for: Best for people who want a bit of extra help finding great deals when they shop for used cars online.
+• Best for: People who want some extra help finding deals when shopping for used cars online.

-• What to watch out for: Not ideal for shopping for private-sale vehicles, and the website could be more user-friendly.
+• What to watch out for: Not ideal for shopping for private-sale vehicles.

 • Where’s it available: You can use AutoTrader across Canada.

-• How much will I pay: This is a free platform.
+• What you’ll pay: This is a free platform.

 • Some listings show your potential monthly payments